 |Fig. 1.
 Skin graft before wheatgrass||Fig. 2.
 Two days later.

 Note the healthy, vital appearance

 How does wheatgrass work for anal fissure?

 Having used wheatgrass on thousands of patients for a variety of conditions it has been strikingly obvious to me that it facilitates natural healing e.g. for wounds, burns, fractures, anal fissure etc. One can actually see the healing in progress for example in burns and infected wounds when the open wound re-covers with a thin film of new cells in 24-48 hours.
-This keeps the exudate that contains growth factors necessary for healing - in, and the bacteria out.
+This appears to keep the exudate that contains growth factors necessary for healing - in, and the bacteria out.
 Often the patient's pain disappears as well.
 These are not phenomena one sees when the body is healing itself unaided.

 It is well known that cell messengers produced by the body called Growth Factors are an essential and very important part of the healing process, and for reducing inflammation.
 It appears that wheatgrass in some way stimulates the production of these important growth factors that 'normalize' damaged tissue and facilitate rapid healing.
 In other words, wheatgrass is a potent, natural healing agent.

 - Pain, which can be severe, during and after bowel movements

 - Red blood in the stool (blood on the toilet paper)